 The Ottoman Sultan Abdulaziz built the Beylerbeyi Palace in 1861-1865.
 The architects are Sarkis and Agop Balyan brothers.
 The Beylerbeyi Palace was designed as a summer palace.

-During your visit, you can see the original meeting rooms, dining rooms, bathrooms.
+During your visit, you can see the original meeting rooms, dining rooms, and bathrooms.
 One of the last Ottoman Sultans, Abdulhamid II, passed away in Beylerbeyi Palace in 1918. you can see his study room, bedroom, and bathroom today.

-It was built by Sultan Abdulmecid in 1857 and asked to design Baroque style to architect Garabet Balyan and his son Nicogos Balyan.
+It was built by Sultan Abdulmecid in 1857 who asked to design Baroque style architect Garabet Balyan and his son Nicogos Balyan.
 There was a two-story timber palace in the reign of Mahmut I. Difference occurred by its walls that on other palaces you can see surrounded by cast-iron railings with one gate at four sides.
-It seems like a Turkish traditional house on the interior side, but as a palace, marbles are Italian crystal chandeliers from Bohemia, With Curtains, and Carpets from Hereke.
+It seems like a Turkish traditional house on the interior side, but as a palace, the marbles are Italian crystal chandeliers from Bohemia, With Curtains, and Carpets from Hereke.

 During the time of Sultan Abdulaziz, Some of the original garden buildings were demolished.
-It was renovated in 1944 then opened as a museum.
+It was renovated in 1944 and then opened as a museum.
 The palace can be better seen from the Bosphorus.

 Also known as Leander’s Tower as well as Kız Kulesi in Turkish.
 There are many legendary stories about the tower, and the most popular one is; there was a king, and the king had a beloved daughter.
 The monks told the king that a snake would bite his daughter on her 18th birthday.

 Then the king built the tower so that his daughter would be far away from the land and avoid the snake.
 But the prophecy did not stop following.
-One day, the servants brought some grapes with baskets, and a snake was lurking among the grapes.
+One day, the servants brought some grapes in baskets, and a snake was lurking among the grapes.
 Finally, the snake bites her.

 This ancient tower stands on a rocky outcrop at the entrance to the Bosphorus just offshore Uskudar.
 It is presently used as a lighthouse.
-The original tower in the 12th century by the Byzantine Emperor Manuel Comnenos (1143-1180), who aimed to find a firm foundation for the chais, used to close off the Bosphorus to sea traffic.
-Today, Maiden’s Tower is one the most popular restaurants in Istanbul.
+The original tower in the 12th century by the Byzantine Emperor Manuel Comnenos (1143-1180), who aimed to find a firm foundation for the chairs, was used to close off the Bosphorus to sea traffic.
+Today, Maiden’s Tower is one of the most popular restaurants in Istanbul.
 The Maiden’s Tower can be better seen from the Bosphorus.